Implements for Manicures and Pedicures Must Be Spotless

 Manual Cleaning Steps

 The first step in cleaning is hand washing.
-Each instrument should be washed using hot water, soap, and a brush to remove visible dirt or tissue.
+Wash each instrument in hot water with soap and a brush to remove visible dirt or tissue.
 The step is crucial before disinfection, as residual particles can disrupt the disinfection process.

 Technicians must wear gloves during cleaning to prevent the spread of infection.
 After washing, dry thoroughly and proceed to the next step.